-The data for all granite stone products were collected from Polycor's granite quarries and processing facilities covering a period of two years: January processing sites across North America.
-Processor data was also grouped similarly to quarries as American granite plants and Canadian granite plants.
+The data for all granite stone products were collected from Polycor's granite similarly to quarries as American granite plants and Canadian granite plants.
 NSI resources and other literature data were used to develop estimates or assumptions for other upstream or downstream activities where necessary.
 Default installation, packaging, and disposal scenarios Countertops are delivered at the job site ready for installation, where minor cuts may be necessary to accommodate design.
-Drills and grinders are typically used for install.
-Ancillary materials used in the installation of the product include adhesives, resins, acrylics, sealers, and silicones.
-Wood and cardboard used as packaging to safely deliver the stone to the site is then scenarios for containers and packaging.
-At the end of its useful life, the transported to be either landfilled or recycled, following US EPA's end of life countertop is removed and transported to be either landfilled (31.5%) or recycled (68.5%).
+Drills and grinders are scenarios for containers and packaging.
+At the end of its useful life, the installation (A5), and it results in significant impacts.
+For maintenance (B2), granite countertops require monthly cleaning under normal operating conditions.
+These maintenance activities also have